vinceau/i18next-auto-keys/README.md

 #### Indexed Mode (Shorter - more concise)

 This mode makes it easier to differentiate between parameters and translation text.
-The indexed order is the same as the order of the function paramters.
+The indexed order is the same as the order of the function parameters.

 ```typescript
 // webpack.config.js